Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: RESULTS AND ANALYSES

+The elucidation concludes with the calculation results in the bulk limit.
 Using Eq.
-(23), the bulk subbands can be calculated for a huge number ($N$) of ABC-stacked graphene layers as desired.
-The results for $N=1000$ are plotted in Fig. 4(a), in which the completely flat surface subbands are not plotted for brevity.
-As shown, the infinite limit has been practically attained.
-A gapless bulk zone full of bulk subbands are displayed.
-The zone boundary is, indeed, a linear annular cone with the apex located along a circle of radius $p_{D}$.
-The characteristics of the projected Dirac cones are also exhibited in the infinite limit of the bulk DOS $D^{(\infty)}_{\mathrm{bulk}}(\varepsilon)$.
-The calculation results from Eq.
-(29) for $N=1000$ are plotted in Fig. 4(b), shown to be consistent with the subband energies plotted in Fig. 4(a).
-Those features that are present for finite $N$, as shown in Fig. 3, are completely smeared in the infinite limit.
-In agreement with previous research,\cite{guinea06} the results of $D^{(\infty)}_{\mathrm{bulk}}(\varepsilon)$ acquired here is the same as the DOS in monolayer graphene, reflecting the characteristics of the Dirac cone.
-In particular, the vanishing bulk DOS at the zero energy, viz., $D^{(\infty)}_{\mathrm{bulk}}(0)=0$, characterizes RG as a semimetal with half-filled DP spirals in the bulk.\cite{rammal85}
+(27), the bulk subbands in ABCNG can be calculated for a huge number ($N$) of layers as desired.
+In Fig. 6(a), the results for $N=1000$ are plotted, showing a practically gapless domain full of bulk subbands.
+The envelope is describable by the linear annular Dirac cone described in Eq.
+(53).
+The bulk DOS for the same $N$ is calculated from Eq.
+(49) and plotted in Fig. 6(b), where those features present for finite $N$ (Fig. 5) are practically completely smeared.
+In agreement with previous researches,\cite{guinea06} the calculated bulk DOS, being linear in energy $\varepsilon$ and vanishing at $\varepsilon=0$, is of the same form as in monolayer graphene.\cite{rammal85} The characterization by the bulk DOS reflects the fact that RG is a semimetal with half-filled DP spirals of the $3$D Dirac cone structure in the bulk.